Karanam: History

 The origin of village officers like Karanam is traceable to the evolution of Zamindari system.
 Zamindars and Jagirdars appointed the village officials who were traditionally known as 'Karanam' and 'Munasubu' (Munsif) in Andhra region.
 The Munsiff maintained law and order while Karanams maintained land records and collected taxes.
 Karanams were skilled in writing administrative documents, accounting and file-keeping.
 Many Karanams were reported to be polyglots.
 They possessed knowledge of land use, dispute settlement, and local history.
 The more successful Karanams became 'Mantris' (ministers).
 In late medieval era, Niyogi Brahmins dominated as Karanams in Andhra, while in Telangana areas of Golkonda kingdom, Vyapari Brahmins were Karanams.

+In the 1881 British Indian Census, "Karnam" was a caste that had subgroups of Asira, Balaga, Bhuthi, Dodgiri, Gadavathra, Gavana, Golinta Srusti, Jalama, Kidasa, Nirku, Osa, Ponkaru, Rakala, Rapo Srushti, Rapuru, Singa, Surta, Swasta, Valaraya, Velaroya, Vinna, Viragali, Vodra, Vosu, and Yeliva.

 In 1985, then Chief Minister of Andhra Pradesh, N. T. Rama Rao (NTR), abolished the hereditary offices of Karanam, Munasubu and instead replaced them with the Village Revenue Officer (VRO).
 The move was initiated in pursuance of the recommendations of the Unnitan Committee of 1964 and Narsimha Rao Committee.
-It was noted that NTR’s decision to abolish the Karanam system in revenue administration was one of the reasons for the OBC communities to rally behind his party, Telugu Desam Party (TDP).
+It was noted that NTR's decision to abolish the Karanam system in revenue administration was one of the reasons for the OBC communities to rally behind his party, Telugu Desam Party (TDP).